sinankalkan/CENG501-Spring2021/project_BilginGungor/Sample_readme.md

 ## 2.2.
 Our interpretation

-In the original paper, multiple number of different network architectures are experimented with different datasets, pre-training methods, training hyperparameters and initialization weights for different results.
+In the original paper, multiple numbers of different network architectures are tried with different datasets, pre-training methods, training hyperparameters, and initialization weights for different results.
 While on these examples, some of these parameters are specified, some others are usually left out.
-On these occasions, meaningful parameters from earlier experiments (if they have similar architecture, parameters etc.) are used.
-For example, batch size is not given for most experiments.
+On these occasions, meaningful parameters from earlier experiments (if they have similar architecture, parameters, etc.) are used.

-Other than that, the paper uses a initialization value (called "init_scale" ) for scaling initialization weights while attempting He/Xavier initialization.
+Other than that, the paper uses a value called "init_scale" for scaling initialization weights while attempting He initialization.
 However, it is not clear what this scaling factor is used for.
-These values are experimented with different interperetations.
-For example, it is experimented if these values are the numerator for He/Xavier initialization as a placeholder sqrt(3)/sqrt(6) terms, however these experiments yielded no meaningful answer.
-Hence, this scaling factor considered trivial for experiments.
+Thus, it is analyzed if these values are related to the standard deviation used in He normal initialization.
+However, these experiments yielded no meaningful result.
+Hence, this scaling factor is not used in our training.

 # 3. Experiments and results

 ## 3.1.
 Experimental setup

-Firstly, effects of real/random labels on pre-training is experimented with.
+1. **Figure1**: The effects of pre-training are demonstrated.
 For this reason, VGG16 models are pre-trained on CIFAR10 examples with random labels and subsequently fine-tuned on the fresh CIFAR10 examples with either real labels or random labels using different hyperparameters.
-Paper calls the pre-training as upstream training and fine-tuning as downstream training.
-As it is also explained in the paper, VGG16 model is slightly modified for these experiments.
-Avgpool layer and last two fully connected layers are removed.
+As is also explained in the paper, the VGG16 model is slightly modified for these experiments.
+The average pooling layer and last two fully connected layers are removed.

-Secondly, the "misalignment" between the data and first layer weights is observed.
-For this reason, a two layer convolutional network (256 convolutional filters, 64 fully connected nodes) are trained on CIFAR10 dataset with real/random labels.
+2. **Figure2**: The "misalignment" between the data and first layer weights is observed.
+For this reason, a two-layer convolutional network (256 convolutional filters, 64 fully connected nodes) is trained on the CIFAR10 dataset with real/random labels.

-Thirdly, it is desired to show that, covariance of the first layer aligns with the data eigenvectors.
-For this reason, a WideResNet (WRN-28-4) is trained on CIFA10 examples with random labels.
-It is required to visually show that, there exists some eigenvectors belonging to filters aligned with the eigenvectors of the data.
-For better visualization, WideResNet model is slightly modified to have 5x5 filters instead of 3x3 filters on the first layer.
-It should be noted that, this modification has significant impact on network training time.
+3. **Figure3**: It is desired to show that, the covariance matrix of the first layer weights aligns with the data covariance matrix.
+For this reason, a WideResNet (WRN-28-4) is trained on the CIFAR10 examples with random labels.
+It is required to visually show that, there exist some eigenvectors belonging to filters' covariance matrix aligned with the eigenvectors of the data.
+For better visualization, the WideResNet model is slightly modified to have 5x5 filters instead of 3x3 filters on the first layer.
+It should be noted that this modification has a significant impact on network training time.

-Fourtly, it is defined that for aligned matrices (data and first layer weights in this case) there exists a transfer function to obtain eigenvalues of first layer weights using data covariance matrix (eigenvectors and eigencalues).
-The relation between the data eigenvalues and first layer weight eigenvalues are desired to be obseved.
-For this reason, two networks are used: A two layer fully connected network, and a two layer convolutional network.
+4. **Figure4**: It is defined that for aligned matrices (data and first layer weights in this case) there exists a transfer function to obtain eigenvalues of first layer weights using data covariance matrix (eigenvectors and eigenvalues).
+The relation between the data eigenvalues and first layer weight eigenvalues is desired to be observed.
+For this reason, two networks are used: A two-layer fully connected network, and a two-layer convolutional network.
 Both of these networks are trained with random labels and real labels and the relation between eigenvalues is observed.
-It should be noted that, some parameters of these two networks are not fully defined.
+It should be noted that some parameters of these two networks are not fully defined.
 Hence, it is considered these two networks are similar to the networks given in previous experiments.

-Lastly, It is desired to show the difference of accuracy of two cases: A case where a network is pre-trained on data as in the upstream training from an earlier case, and a case where the network is not trained but first layer weights are directly inserted from a pre-learned covariance matrix.
+5. **Figure5**: It is desired to show the difference of accuracy on downstream tasks when different kinds of upstream training are performed:
+    - A network is pre-trained on random labels, obtained weights are used in the downstream task.
+Weights are not scaled as it is done in Figure1 setup.
+    - A network is pre-trained on random labels, obtained weights are used in the downstream task.
+Weights are scaled to match their initial <em>l<sub>2</sub></em> norms.
+    - A network is pre-trained on random labels, Gaussian approximation of obtained weights is used in the downstream task.
+    - Downstream task is trained from scratch.
 ## 3.2.
 Running the code

-In the paper, Each experiment and idea is also supported with a figure.
+In the paper, each experiment and idea is also supported with a figure.
 In the project, the focus is reimplementing the theory behind the paper and reproducing these ideas/experiments.
-For this reason, each figure is divided into its own code section and presented in jupyter format.
-A user can run there jupyter codes indivudially to obtain their corresponding figures.
-Hence, the codes are complete by themselves to generate their corresponding figure.
+For this reason, each figure is divided into its own code section and presented in Jupyter Notebook format.
+A user can run these notebooks individually to obtain their corresponding figures.
+Hence, the codes are complete by themselves to reproduce the figures presented in the paper.

 ## 3.3.
 Results